BitPackTools/pixpack/README.md

 - Optional XML export for structured data.
 - Combine images and related data in a single portable file.
 - Store hidden notes or annotations without affecting the image appearance.

+## Optional External Password for Payloads (2025-09-24)

+Previously, the payload password was derived from the filename.
+Now, you can specify a custom password when encoding or decoding, giving you more flexibility.

+**Note:** If you still rely on the filename as the password, renaming the file will change the password.
+Use the external password option to avoid this issue.

 ## Dependencies